-- 1. Start with opening the "Profile Template.xls" file.
-This is available in the USB flash drive provided by Laversab with every Model 6300 tester.
-If you cannot find it, please contact Laversab for a free copy. - 2.
+- 1. Start with opening the "Profile Template.xls" file. - 2.
 Do not change anything on Row 1. - 3.
 On Row 2, left-most cell, replace "Template" with the name of your profile.
 Limit is 12 characters. - 4.
-On Row 2, middle cell, replace "11" with a profile number between 1 and 15 that you would like this profile to be saved as, in the 6300. - 5.
+On Row 2, middle cell, replace "11" with a profile number between 1 and 15 that you would like this profile to be saved as, in the 6200. - 5.
 Do not change row 2 right-most cell. - 6.
 In rows 3 through 50, change the cells as per the points you want to generate in your test.
 For entering Units and Modes use the drop down menu selections for those cells.
 If you do not use all the rows for your profile, select the cells in the unused rows up to row 50 and delete them, shifting the cells up.
 DO NOT delete rows 51, 52 and 53. - 7.
 Format the cells with values so that they show the correct number of digits after the decimal point.
 For instance, knots values have 1 digit after the decimal, Mach values have 3 digits after the decimal.
 Format the cell just like a regular Excel cell with a number.
 The following tables list the digits after the decimal for the various units.

 Digits after decimal

-Pitot units Ditat tagast Pitot Rate Comment
+Pitot units Pitot target Pitot Rate Comment

-Pitot target target
+target

 knots 1 1

 Mach 3 1 Rate is in knots/min

 km/hr 1 2 Rate is in km/hr/sec

 mph 1 1

 Pt inHg 3 3

 Qc inHg 3 3

 Pt mbar 2 2

 Qc mbar 2 2

 Pt psi 3 3

 Qc psi 3 3

 Pt mmHg 2 2

 Qc mmHg 2 2

 Pt kpa 3 3

 Qc kpa 3 3

 EPR 3 3 Rate is in inHg/min

-Digits after decimal
+Digits afte er decimal

 Static units Static target Static Rate Comment

 target

 Feet 0 0

 Meters 1 2 Rate is in meters/sec

 inHg 3 3

 Mbar 2 2

 Psi 3 3

 mmHg 2 2

 kpa 3 3

 - 8. Check the values, units and modes in your profile to ensure they are all valid and correct.
 If you are going into the Leak mode at any point, then make sure that you achieve that point in Control mode before you actually change to Leak mode.
 For example, if you want to perform a Leak at 18,000 feet, then you must have one point in Control mode which takes the Static output to 18,000 feet, followed by another point where the Static output is put into Leak mode at 18,000 feet. - 9.
 Now that the profile is complete, save the profile as an Excel file (.xls file) using the name of the profile as the filename.
 Then save it again using the "Save As" command but this time change the file type (using the "Save as type:" drop-down selection) to "Text Tab delimited".
 Use the profile name as the filename again.

 You will get many warnings from Excel about the incompatibility of this text file, but simply say "Yes" to all the warnings.
 Once you have saved the file as a text file, you will need to close the file.
 When you do this, many more warnings will pop up.
-Please say "yes" to all these too. - 10.
-At the end, you should have two files for your new profile.
+Please say "yes" to all these too.

+10. At the end, you should have two files for your new profile.
 One .xls file and one .txt file, both with the same filename.
 Your profile has been created.